peeterjoot/gapauli/README.md

 TODO:

-Extend asMv_Boolean parameter for VectorSelection, BivectorSelection to all modules (Cl20,GA30 now has VectorSelection -- all else todo.)
+Extend asMv_Boolean parameter for BivectorSelection to GA20, GA13, and TrivectorSelect, QuadVectorSelection GA13

 GA30: Added Normalize, and Power[_, -1].
 Do the same for the other modules.